segmentio/segment-docs/segment-app/sso.md

 Segment’s SSO configuration is entirely self-service; we don’t require any back and forth with our team in order to test and enable the feature on your workspace.
 However, we are here to help!
 Don’t hesitate to [get in touch](https://segment.com/help/contact/) if you run into any questions or issues.

-To get started, go to your workspace settings and choose the “Connections” tab under “Authentication” and click “Add New Connection.”
+To get started, go to your workspace settings and choose the "Connections" tab under "Authentication" and click "Add New Connection."
 Follow the steps to create a SAML connection.

 ![](images/asset_JR9CRr6f.png)